udexon/GEISHA/README.md

 # GEISHA
 Graph Enhanced Intelligent Search with Homoiconic Action

-Graph Search Homoiconic Action GEISHA

-- _Calling this algorithm GEISHA carries a manga cyberpunk nuance, as if the AI system that we wish to create will serve human like a real world Japanese geisha._
+- _Calling this algorithm GEISHA carries a certain manga cyberpunk nuance, as if the AI system that we wish to create will serve human like a real world Japanese geisha._

 Conventional artificial intelligence algorithms may be broadly classified into robotic and non-robotic categories, although of course adherents of particular disciplines may express differing opinions.